 You don’t need to get a full arsenal of weapons for mass disinfection to get your home clean.
 Harsh cleaning products are efficient and quick when dealing with stains.
 Their qualities are undeniable, but at what price?
 Many of these commercial cleaners owe their “super powers” to the ingredients that constitute serious hazards for your health.
-Plus they are no better in terms of effectiveness than their “green” alternatives.
+Plus they are no better in terms of effectiveness than their “going green” alternatives.
 Another benefit of the non – toxic cleaning solutions is that they are cheaper.

-With a few natural cleaning ingredients you can keep your house fully sanitized.
+With a few going green natural cleaning ingredients you can keep your house fully sanitized.
 There many recipes for homemade detergents that you can apply in almost every area of your home.
 Most of the things you can find in your kitchen cabinet or buy in the nearest shop.

 The basics include: